ReactiveSets/toubkal/README.md

 to add to, or remove from, a set.

-**Stateless** pipelets process values which are not materialized either in memory or other storagem their state is vitual.
+**Stateless** pipelets process values which are not materialized either in memory or other storage, their state is vitual.

-Stateless pipelets process data events independently of all other events and values in the set allowing very fast operations and lowest memory footprints.
+Stateless pipelets process data events independently of all other events and values in the set allowing faster operations and lower memory footprints.

 Stateless pipelets can therefore process events out of order, much like Internet Protocol packets can be routed through various paths within the Internet and may arrive at their